kw7oe/kw7oe.github.io/content/fragments/things-i-learn-while-testing-files-in-rust.md

 ---
-title: "Testing Files in Rust"
+title: "Things I learn while testing files in Rust"
-date: 2022-05-18T21:15:09+08:00
+date: 2022-05-20T21:09:09+08:00
-draft: true
+tags: ["rust", "testing", "files"]
 ---

-Dealing with files while running tests in Rust can be tricky.
+Dealing with files while running tests in Rust can be tricky, namely running the tests concurrently and dealing with file clean up when a test fail or panic halfway.

+## Concurrency

 By default, `cargo test` run your Rust tests in multiple threads.
 Depending on your tests, if you're using the same filename in multiple test cases, it might caused unexpected failures.